bio

 Paul Celan

-I spent seven years in radio beginning when I was fourteen managing my high school radio station (prompted, in part, by building a stereo from scratch when I was 10 and building a computer in high school), while working as night manager of an Amoco service station to earn money for college.
-My studies were grounded in physics and forged through philosophy before finally rejecting a lucrative job offer in television and quitting an early career in commercial design and deciding to be an artist.
-During and after graduate school I lived and painted for twenty years in a loft in Chicago’s Pilsen neighborhood, later moving to an 19th century farmhouse near Athens, Georgia, an authentic log home in the woods near Providence, Rhode Island, and, most recently, relocating to California where I live and work at the edge of Angeles National Forest.
-I have taught as well, both studio art and art history, at The Art Institute of Chicago, Columbia College Chicago, Emory University, The University of Georgia, and other institutions.
-Such work provided opportunities to travel throughout Italy and France and China and elsewhere, teaching painting and drawing, and lecturing on art history and theory.
+Daniel spent seven years in radio beginning when he was fourteen managing his high school radio station (prompted, in part, by building a stereo from scratch when he was ten years old and constructing a computer in high school), while working as night manager of an Amoco service station to earn money for college.
+His undergraduate studies were grounded in physics and forged through philosophy before finally rejecting a lucrative job offer in television and quitting an early career in commercial design and deciding to be an artist.

 Lecturing, apparently, even as a baby